Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

 Divide by $\|s_k\|$ and solve the quadratic inequality for $\|s_k\|$ to get the result, recalling $\cubicpenalty_{k} \geq \cubicpenalty_{\min}$. \end{proof}

 The function $\boundvanishingsteps$ is indeed continuous with value zero on $\optimalset$, as required in~\eqref{eq:vanishing-steps}.
 To obtain the vanishing steps property we only relied on the decrease requirement $\arcmodel_k(s_k) \leq \arcmodel_k(\zeros)$.
-Assuming a \pl{} inequality and a locally Lipschitz continuous Hessian, we now derive sharper bounds for the steps.
-We rely on the fact that that gradient of the model $\arcmodel_k$~\eqref{eq:modelmk}
+Assuming a \pl{} condition and a locally Lipschitz continuous Hessian, we now derive sharper bounds for the steps.
+We rely on the fact that the gradient of the model $\arcmodel_k$~\eqref{eq:modelmk}

 is small.
 We will exploit the particular alignment of $\grad \mfc$ given in Lemma~\ref{lemma:grad-image-hess}.
 In the following statements, given a point $\optpoint \in \optimalset$ and $\rankop = \rank(\hess \mfc(\optpoint))$, we let $P(x) \colon \tangent_x\manifold \to \tangent_x\manifold$ denote the orthogonal projector onto the top $d$ eigenspace of $\hess \mfc(x)$.
 This is always well defined in a neighborhood of $\optpoint$ by continuity of eigenvalues.
 Additionally, we let $Q(x) = I - P(x)$ be the projector onto the orthogonal complement.